Ilyaszzil23/Data-And-Business-Analysis-Portfolio/README.md

 **Skills:** data visualisation, data frame, statistical application, Extract-Transform-Load (ETL)

-**Tools:** Jupyter Notebook, Visual Studio Code (offline), matplotib, numpy, Seaborn, Pandas, Excel
+**Tools:** Jupyter Notebook, Visual Studio Code (offline), Matplotib, Numpy, Seaborn, Pandas, Excel

 ## The SQL Case Statement in Employees

 **Goal statement:** The objective is to write an  SQL query that extracts the employee number, first name, and last name for the first 100 employees from the database.
-Additionally, ac calcuated column called "Current - employee" will be included indicating.
+Additionally, a calcuated column called "Current - employee" will be included indicating.

  - "Is stiil employed" for active employees.
  - "Not an employee anymore" for former employees.